-During the year ended 31 March 2021, the RC had reviewed the remuneration packages of the Directors and the senior management.
+During the year ended 31 March 2022, the RC had reviewed the remuneration packages of the Directors and the senior management and the Group's remuneration policy and structure; and made recommendation to the Board on the remuneration of non-executive Directors.

-Particulars of the Directors' emoluments for the year ended 31 March 2021 are set out in note 8 to the consolidated financial statements.
+Particulars of the Directors' emoluments for the year ended 31 March 2022 are set out in note 8 to the consolidated financial statements.

-Pursuant to code provision B.1.5, details of the annual remuneration of the members of the senior management by band for the year ended 31 March 2021 were as follows:
+Pursuant to code provision B.1.5, details of the annual remuneration of the members of the senior management by band for the year ended 31 March 2022 were as follows: